 - Pain and suffering.
 Many people in car accidents suffer broken bones and other painful wounds.
 A judge will assess the physical pain and mental anguish a plaintiff endured and award an appropriate amount of compensation.

 - Property damage.
 The plaintiff can sue for damage to his or her vehicle as well as the costs of repairing or replacing any personal items damaged or destroyed in the incident.

 - Lost income.
 If an injury prevents a plaintiff from resuming work for an extended time, he or she can sue for the wages he or she would have reasonably expected to earn in that time.

 After a car accident, you’re likely to be confused about what your next steps should be.
 After dealing with the immediate aftermath, talking to the police, and seeking medical treatment, it’s time to consider your legal options.
-Reach out to Bode & Collins to schedule a case evaluation about your motor vehicle accident claim.
+Reach out to The Law Office of Chris Bode to schedule a case evaluation about your motor vehicle accident claim.
 We’ll review the details of your situation and let you know what to expect from pursuing legal action.